 Students supported by special Learning Support at St Joseph’s have needs in one or more of the following areas:

-- Mental or physical disabilities (primary focus)
+- Cognitive delay or physical disabilities (primary focus)

 - Learning difficulties